 Due to both your injury and the activity levels required during rehabilitation, you will probably experience some pain during your stay at Mary Free Bed.
 Our team understands the importance of controlling pain as much as possible.
 We don’t want your pain to prevent you from participating in therapy.

-We need your help in understanding the pain you are experiencing.
-There are three different things we will ask you about your pain:
+We need your help so we can better understand the pain you’re experiencing.
+We’ll ask you 3 different things about your pain:

-Pain score: Mary Free Bed uses a pain score of 0 through 10.
-A score of 0 tells us that you are having no pain.
+Pain score: We use a pain score of 0 through 10.
+A score of 0 tells us that you’re having no pain.
 A score of 10 is the worst pain you can imagine.
 We have two different charts to help you report your pain score.
-We will ask you to give us a pain score many times each day.
-We can do a better job of controlling your pain if you are able to give us an accurate assessment of how you are feeling.
+We’ll ask you to give us a pain score many times each day.
+We can do a better job of controlling your pain if you are able to give us an accurate assessment of how you’re feeling.

 Location of pain: It’s not uncommon to have pain in different areas of your body.
-Please tell us where your pain is located, as this will help us decide how to treat your pain most effectively.
+Please tell us where your pain is located: This will help us decide how we can most effectively treat your pain.

-Type of pain: We will ask you to describe the type of pain you are having.
+Type of pain: We’ll ask you to describe the type of pain you’re having.
 Some good words to describe pain include:

-At Mary Free Bed, we give pain medication in pill, liquid, or injection forms – we do not use pain pumps or IV pain medications.
+At Mary Free Bed, we give pain medication in pill, liquid or injection forms – we don’t use pain pumps or IV pain medications.
 In some situations, a medication patch may be used to provide pain relief.
-We will work with you to find out which type of medication works best for you.
-Please do not take any medications that you bring from home without informing your physician and your nurses.
+We’ll work with you to find out which type of medication works best for you.
+Please don’t take any medications that you bring from home without talking to your physician and your nurses.

 Ordering Pain Medication

 Your doctor may either order a medication that can be given routinely or on an as-needed basis.
-When the medication is ordered as needed (the doctor will write this as “prn”), we will not give it to you unless it is needed.
-If you prefer to be given pain medications on a routine schedule, please ask your nurse or doctor about this.
+When the medication is ordered as needed (the doctor will write this as “prn”), we won’t give it to you unless it’s needed.
+Please ask you nurse or doctor if you prefer to be given pain medications on a routine schedule.

 Frequency of Pain Medication